Q: How did you become a writer?

 Q: Did you write your book before the movie The Interview was released?

-A: Yes, although the Supreme Leader, Kim Jong-un had been making nasty threats long before the movie caught his attention.
+A: Yes, although the Supreme Leader, Kim Jong-un had been making nasty threats long before the movie was released.

 Q: Your book isn't about the CIA trying to assassinate Kim Jong-un anyway, is it?

-A: Not exactly, although they do spy on the man.
+A: That's not the purpose of the mission.
 Danner and Tom Yamaguchi are mainly interested in gathering intelligence on the latest Musudan missile, the one with enough range to nuke Los Angeles.
 I hasten to add that this super missile doesn't exist—yet.

 Q: Danner's partner, Tom Yamaguchi, is a Japanese-American.
 How did you think of that?